tink-ab/tink-link-ios/USAGE.md

 > Creating permanent users is limited to our Enterprise customers.

-1. If you directly use access tokens, then you can authenticate your permanent user as follows:
+1. If you directly use access tokens, you can authenticate your permanent user as follows:

 ```swift
 let userContext = UserContext()